Humans-of-Julia/TypeDBClient.jl/README.md

 After we got that, it is adviced to wait for the Python Client 2.0 early December, so we can plan things.

 For further questions about how to start, find us on [Discord](https://discord.gg/GdjHCNW8c8).

+The Grakn community also has a Discord server [here](https://discord.gg/HBJXnzRgmx).

 Feel free to clone the repo, create branches, pull requests, issues and all that is required.